 Children’s Minnesota is sharing tips to help parents cope with changes and raising children during the COVID-19 pandemic.

 Dr. Jason Walker, child psychologist at Children's Minnesota, shares more about mental health disparities for African American youth and what parents can do to help.

 Dr. Sara Gonzalez, pediatric psychologist at Children’s Minnesota, shares tips for parents to help kids and teens who are struggling with body image.

 School will look much different this fall as Minnesota continues to make careful choices to limit the spread of COVID-19 in our communities.

 We talked with Dr. Sarah Jerstad, associate clinical director of psychological services at Children’s Minnesota St. Paul hospital, about the stress teens of color are feeling right now due to COVID-19 and racial injustice, and about how parents can help.

-Masking has become an essential part of our days when we go outside our homes.
-Julie Christiansen, physical therapy assistant at Children's Minnesota, provides you with some tips to reduce your breathing strain while wearing a mask.
+Wearing a mask is an essential part of our day.
+Julie Christiansen, physical therapy assistant at Children's Minnesota, provides you with some tips for mask-wearing.

 The Twin Cities metro area has many resources to help kids and their families access nutritious meals this summer.